Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: METHODOLOGY

 \subsection{Overview}

-We propose RTAnomaly, an automated method that learns correlations among metrics, detects performance anomalies, and locates anomalous metrics.
-The overview of RTAnomaly is shown in Figure~\ref{fig:2}, which contains two main parts: the rational-temporal embedding part and the anomaly detection with LC-VAE part.
-Specifically, since both abnormal temporal patterns and correlation violations between metrics can indicate performance issues, in the relational-temporal embedding part, RTAnomaly captures the relational and temporal patterns from the original metrics (Section~\ref{method: RT-Embedding}).
-In particular, due to the lack of information about the correlation among metrics, a complete graph is constructed, then RTAnomaly employs graph attention to extract the correlation among metrics.
-RTAnomaly also captures the temporal dependency of each metric through GRU and temporal convolution.
-In the anomaly detection part, a novel label-conditional-VAE (LC-VAE) is adopted to distinguish anomalies from normal patterns (Section~\ref{method: LC-VAE}).
-Different from existing VAE-based methods that only learn from negative (normal) samples, the LC-VAE can take both positive and negative samples as inputs and learn features, achieving better performance.
-After detecting an anomaly, the correlation learned from relational-temporal embedding can help localize the correlation-violation metric (Section~\ref{method: localization}).
-Since background noise inevitably exists in the data, we propose to use the positive unlabeled learning strategy when training RTAnomaly (Section~\ref{method: PU}), which identifies positive samples in unlabeled training data, avoiding the impact of noisy data.
+We propose \nm, an automated method that learns correlations among metrics, detects performance anomalies, and locates anomalous metrics.
+The overview of \nm is shown in Figure~\ref{ISOLATE}, which contains two main parts: the relational-temporal embedding part and the performance issue identification with the LC-VAE part.
+Specifically, since both abnormal temporal patterns and correlation violations between metrics can indicate performance issues, in the relational-temporal embedding part, \nm captures the relational and temporal patterns from the original metrics (Section~\ref{Method: RT-Embedding}).
+In particular, due to the lack of information about the correlation among metrics, a complete graph is constructed, then \nm employs graph attention to extract the correlation among metrics. \nm also captures the temporal pattern of each metric through GRU and temporal convolution.
+In the performance issue identification part, given the inevitable presence of background noise within the data, we propose to use the positive unlabeled learning (PU Learning) strategy during the training phase of \nm (Section~\ref{Method: PU}), which identifies positive samples in unlabeled training data, avoiding the impact of noisy data.
+As PU learning leads to pseudo-labeled data, a novel label-conditional-VAE (LC-VAE) is adopted to distinguish anomalies from normal patterns (Section~\ref{Method: LC-VAE}).
+Unlike existing VAE-based methods that solely learn from normal samples, the LC-VAE can learn features from normal and abnormal samples, achieving better performance.
+Upon the detection of an anomaly, the correlation learned from relational-temporal embedding can aid in localizing the correlation-violating metrics (Section~\ref{Method: localization}).